 - Depictive calligraphy: When the word for ‘duck’ looks like a duck.

 - Where’s Zamalek?
 About a residential district in Cairo.

 - Want to improve your Arabic on location in Cairo?

 - The Egyptian singer Umm Kulthum’s song ’Alf leela w leela.

 These pages are relevant for students enrolled in Dr. Bulbul’s courses:

 Would you like to take a course taught by Dr. Bulbul in Amsterdam?
-Check out the Arabic 1, 2 and 3 courses at UvA Talen.
-If there is enough interest, he will also organize an independent evening course during the summer for students who have completed at least Arabic 2 at UvA Talen.
+Check out the Arabic 1, 2, and 3 courses at UvA Talen.
+If there is enough interest, he may also organize an independent evening course during the summer for students who have completed at least Arabic 2 at UvA Talen.